plone/volto/docs/source/developer-guidelines/redux.md

 The code that is used to populate this store is in the `src/reducers` folder.

-In some parts of Volto you'll see `asyncConnect` being used, which is needed to enable proper server-side rendering of components.
+In some parts of Volto you'll see `asyncConnect` being used, which is needed to enable proper {term}`server-side rendering` of components.
 Using it makes sure that the component will be constructed with the proper data already fetched from the backend and available as props.